abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 `Core/_Module.ixx` is just an aggregate of external partitions.
 They are all exported from that PMIU.
 Normally, only declarations can be exported, but the `export` keyword can also be combined with the `import` keyword.
-The keyword sequence (`export import`) means, that all exported declarations of an imported module unit are not only imported into the PMUI, but also exported from that PMUI.
+The keyword sequence (`export import`) means, that all exported declarations of an imported module unit are not only imported into the PMIU, but also exported from that PMIU.
 All exported declarations in all these partitions are then usable for importers of the `Core` module.

 The files for the `:Transaction` partition are in